 Loved by locals and tourists they serve the best fish and Chips in Galway.
-Take it to go or sit on one of the bar stools at the windows and people watch.
+Take it to go or sit on one of the bar stools at the windows and people-watch.

 The best pizza I’ve had in Ireland has been at The Dough Bros.
 Made by hand with the finest ingredients and an actual wood-fired pizza oven – heaven.

-Marble tables, colourful lunches and amazing cakes, Caprice on Church Lane is every Instagrammer’s dream.
+With marble tables, colourful lunches and amazing cakes, Caprice on Church Lane is every Instagrammer’s dream.
 It’s the perfect place to grab a coffee while you’re shopping.

+A must do is to head to some pubs for live Irish music in Galway.
 Galway is known for its pubs, most of which offer live music, including trad music, at least a few nights of the week.
 Many of Galway’s pubs have a ‘best’ night to visit, so it’s always worth asking the locals where a good spot to go is for the night you are visiting.